ssenmosip/mosip-temp-documentation/FRS-Resident-Services.md

 ### 2.10.1 Generate a VID [**[↑]**](#table-of-content)
 An individual can request to generate a Virtual ID via Resident Service by providing his/her UIN.
 The system will first validate the individual's UIN, trigger an OTP to individual's registered mobile number and/or email ID, validate the OTP and then authenticate the individual.
 On successful authentication the VID is generated based on the VID policy of the respective Country.
 The system will also send a notification message to individual’s mobile number and/or email ID after a successful transaction or appropriate error message if the transaction was not successful.

-### 2.10.2 Maintain the status of a VID (WIP) [**[↑]**](#table-of-content)
+### 2.10.2 Maintain the status of a VID [**[↑]**](#table-of-content)

 This feature allows the system to maintain the status of all VIDs from the perspective of Time Validity, Transactions, and VID Revocation.
 This is an internal feature, which is invoked and used by the IDA (ID Authentication) module.
-IDA (ID Authentication) module will be responsible to maintain the status of VIDs.
+IDA (ID Authentication) module will be responsible to maintain the status of all VIDs in the system.

 ### 2.10.3 Revoke a VID [**[↑]**](#table-of-content)